Analysis | Why Hong Kong’s ‘Special Status’ Is Touchy Territory

 9. Is this what the protesters have been seeking?

 As a largely leaderless movement, the Hong Kong protests have made no official request for international assistance.
-But some prominent Hong Kong pro-democracy activists including Joshua Wong have testified in Washington in favor of the bill, seeking to put pressure on China.
+But some prominent Hong Kong pro-democracy activists including Joshua Wong had testified in Washington in favor of the bill, seeking to put pressure on China.
 On the streets of Hong Kong, some protesters have made clear their interest in U.S. support by waving American flags, singing “The Star-Spangled Banner” and calling on Trump to “liberate” Hong Kong.
-But Trump has been much quieter about Hong Kong than he has about China’s trade practices, for instance.
-Trump even congratulated China on its 70th anniversary under Communist rule.

 --With assistance from Josh Wingrove and Alfred Liu.